usdaud/algotradinglib.github.io/en/pedia/a/algorithmic_stock_screening.md

 ## Future of Algorithmic Stock Screening

-The future of algorithmic stock screening will likely be shaped by advancements in artificial intelligence, particularly in machine learning and natural language processing.
+The future of algorithmic stock screening will likely be shaped by advancements in [artificial intelligence](../a/artificial_intelligence_in_trading.md), particularly in machine learning and [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md).
 These technologies will enable more sophisticated analyses and predictions, making it possible to incorporate a broader range of data sources and more complex criteria.

 ### **AI and Machine Learning**